Definably amenable groups in Continuous logic: Generic Types, and S1 Ideals in dependent groups

-In order to prove that $G$ is definably amenable, let us assume first that $T$ is a countable theory over a countable language and let $\varphi:M\to \mathbb{R}$ be any formula defined over a model $M_0$ of countable density character.
-Assume that $p$ is f-generic over $M_0$ as well.
+(2) In order to prove that $G$ is definably amenable, let us assume first that $T$ is a countable theory over a countable language and let $\varphi:M\to \mathbb{R}$ be any predicate defined over a model $M_0$ of countable density character.
+Assume that $p$ is $f$-generic over $M_0$ as well.

 Let us define $f_{\varphi}:G/G^{00}\to \mathbb{R}$ as follows:

 Notice that $f_{\varphi}$ is well-defined since $p$ is $G^{00}$ invariant.